jonnyelliot/msw-issue/README.md

-Repro of msw issues with CRA 4
+Repro of issues with testing swr components when using CRA 4

-See `src/usePing.ts`
+See `src/Ping.test.tsx`